Compatible with LabVIEW, DASYLab, MATLAB, Origin, C and Visual BASIC Software.

 Connect to Computer Via USB

-Each instruNet Network is controlled by an instruNet i240 DSP controller card that attaches
+Each instruNet Network is controlled by an instruNet i240/i60x DSP controller device that attaches

 32-bit DSP processor and onboard RAM to control all aspects of data acquisition along its network.